bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 several things you can do with a `RenderContext`, including setting up a render pass and queuing a task to generate command buffer in parallel.

-Bevy provides it's own convince wrappers around [`wgpu::Device`] and [`wgpu::CommandEncoder`], called [`Device`] and [`CommandEncoder`] respectively.
+Bevy provides it's own convenience wrappers around [`wgpu::Device`] and [`wgpu::CommandEncoder`], called [`Device`] and [`CommandEncoder`] respectively.
 These are both accessible through the [`RenderContext`].